open-mmlab/mmagic/docs/en/3_model_zoo.md

 - Number of configs: 3

-- Number of papers: 3
+- Number of algorithms: 3

   - [CAIN](/configs/cain/README.md) Channel Attention Is All You Need for Video Frame Interpolation